Auzzy/pyinq/docs/src/source/bettertests.rst

                 eval_true(False)
                 assert_true(True)

 Expected Errors
 ---------------

 Well written code should raise an error if it enters a state it cannot recover from.
 It is better to let the caller deal with the damage than make things worse by incorrectly "fixing" it.
 This is especially true of libraries, where the caller may be coming from anywhere.
-Plus, it adhere's to one of Python's mantras: "It is easier to ask for forgiveness than permission".
+Plus, it adheres to one of Python's mantras: "It is easier to ask for forgiveness than permission".
 As such, it is necessary to check that a function that should return an error, does.

 There are 2 ways to do this: the hard way, or the easy way.
 First, the hard way::